ipfabric/docs/docs/IP_Fabric_GUI/discovery_snapshot.md

 reasons including authorization or firewall issues; please take a look at [Troubleshooting Discovery](../Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md).

 Each successful or unsuccessful connection attempt is logged (see the following picture).
-Logs for each device can be found in the snapshot's **Connectivity Report** (boxed in red).
+Logs for each device can be found in the snapshot's **Connectivity Report** (highlighted in red box).
 These logs are especially helpful when an error occurs.
 By examining them, you can find the reason why a device wasn't correctly or fully discovered or what led to a connection failure.

 ![Discovery Connectivity Report](snapshots/discovery_connectivity_report.png)